thoughtspot/cs_tools/docs/cs-tools/user-management/README.md

 # User Management

-Users and Groups can be managed on an ad-hoc basis in the Admin panel of your ThoughtSpot platform.
-Users may also be onboarded automatically upon successful authentication with one of our support Identity Providers.
+Users and Groups can be managed on an individual basis in the Admin panel of your __ThoughtSpot__ platform.
+Users may also be onboarded automatically upon successful authentication with one of our supported Identity Providers.
 However, bulk management of users otherwise is often difficult or requirements scripting.

 These User Management tools will help you migrate users, sync them from external source systems, or transfer all content from one user to another.
-All of which are valid activities when onboarding or offboarding many users at once.
+All of which are common activities when onboarding or offboarding many users at once.